zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-apex-table-app/README.md

 ---
 layout: ziplab
 description: Creating an App from a Spreadsheet for Oracle Autonomous Cloud Service
+tags: Oracle Cloud, Autonomous Data Warehouse, ADW, ATP, Apex, Oracle Cloud Infrastructure, OCI, Object Store, Data Load
+permalink: /data-management-library/autonomous-database/ziplabs/2019/atp-apex-table-app/index.html
 ---
 # Oracle APEX Hands-On Lab
-## *Creating an App based on Existing Tables* for Oracle Autonomous Cloud Service - July, 2019 (v19.1.3)
+## *Creating an App based on Existing Tables* for Oracle Autonomous Transaction Processing Service
 ### Overview
 This lab walks you through creating an application based on existing tables in your Oracle Database.
 Go from zero to hero in a ridiculously short period of time!

-Please note this lab assumes that you already have the Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing – Serverless (ATP-S) service provisioned.

-If you do not currently have a cloud service, sign up for a free trial account at https://cloud.oracle.com/try-autonomous-database
+### What Do You Need? ###
+* Access to an instance of Oracle Autonomous Data Transaction Processing (ATP) or Oracle Autonomous Data Warehouse (ADW)

 ## Section 1
 ### Getting Started - Obtaining a Workspace